AdrianoArmen/adrianos-day-planner-5/README.md

 ![A user saves a task on the work day color-based scheduler and clicks on the save button then refreshes the browser demonstrating localstorage .](./assets/img/appfunctionality.gif)

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+---

+© 2021 Adriano.